Homemade Caesar Salad Dressing Without Anchovies Recipe

 • 2 egg yolks

-• 10ml (2 teaspoons) Worcestershire sauce
+• 2 tsp plant-based Worcestershire sauce

-• 10ml (2 teaspoons) lemon juice
+• 2 tsp lemon juice

-• 2 cloves garlic, grated
+• 2 cloves garlic grated

-• 1 teaspoon dijon mustard
+• 1 tsp dijon mustard

-• 60ml (1/4 cup) extra virgin olive oil
+• 60 ml (¼ cup) extra virgin olive oil

 Instructions

-1. In a small mixing bowl, whisk the egg yolks, Worcestershire sauce, lemon juice, garlic and mustard until well combined.
+• In a small mixing bowl, whisk the egg yolks, Worcestershire sauce, lemon juice, garlic and mustard until well combined.

-2. Combine both oils together in a large liquid measuring cup.
-Whisking constantly, slowly incorporate the oil into the egg yolk mixture - going drop by drop at the beginning to ensure a stable emulsion.
+• Combine both oils together in a large liquid measuring cup.
+Whisking constantly, slowly incorporate the oil into the egg yolk mixture – going drop by drop at the beginning to ensure a stable emulsion.
 You can increase the speed in which you add the oil once about half of if it is completely incorporated.

-3. Once the oil is incorporated, grate in the parmesan cheese and add a number of grinds of black pepper.
+• Once the oil is incorporated, grate in the parmesan cheese and add a number of grinds of black pepper.
 Whisk to combine and taste to adjust for seasoning.

-Nutrition Information:
+Nutrition

-Nutritional information is automatically generated and provided as guidance only.
+Disclaimer: Nutritional information is automatically generated and provided as guidance only.
 Accuracy is not guaranteed.

 Making homemade Caesar salad dressing without anchovies is easy and the results are absolutely delicious.
-You will soon realise that there is no need to buy the bottled dressing ever again!
+You will soon realise that there is no need to buy bottled dressing ever again!

 Are you wondering how to make Caesar dressing without anchovy paste or fillets?
 Have any questions about this recipe?
 Let me know in the comments!